Slavery of this age?

 - James 2:19

 Faith is more than belief; faith is Supreme Confidence.
 When Christ said that if we had faith, we could tell that mountain to throw itself into the sea, He was speaking of this Supreme Confidence.
-(Matthew 21:21) How many of us lack such confidence with respect to the power of the Spirit?
+(Matthew 21:21) How many of us lack such confidence concerning the power of the Spirit?
 I would boldly declare that most of us do … myself included, unfortunately.
 Faith is an elusive concept while we are trapped in the temporal.
 It is this lack of faith which causes us to lean upon that which we are familiar: The flesh.
 But the flesh is temporal and finite.
 Relying on the flesh leads us to make decisions which yield a temporal solution.

 Consider you are a young girl who has given into your boyfriend and had sex.
 Predictably you find you’re pregnant, but your boyfriend whom you thought loved you wants nothing to do with being a father.
 He pressures you to have an abortion, threatening to leave you if you don’t.
 Though you don’t want to do it, everyone around you—friends and family members you’ve told—encourage you to do so.
 Your parents have always said that they’d disown you if you came home pregnant and now that it has happened, you can see nothing but a bleak future if you decide to keep the baby.
 There seems to be nowhere to turn.
 Suddenly life went from being carefree to very serious.
 You’re sixteen years old and in High School.
 The last thing you’re capable of dealing with is a child.